Sony 11-18mm f/4.5-5.6 DT ( SAL-1118 ) - Review / Test Report - Analysis

 Page 2 of 3

-Typical for many ultra-wide zoom lenses the Sony produces pronounced barrel distortions at
+Typical for many ultra-wide zoom lenses the Sony produces pronounced barrel distortion at

 11mm (2.7%) which ease continuously towards the long end of the zoom range (0.9%).